 Each year on the first Thursday in May, World Password Day promotes better password habits.
 Passwords are critical gatekeepers to our digital identities, allowing us to access online shopping, dating, banking, social media, private work, and life communications.

 In a cyber world, secure passwords are important.
 Other than keeping your information offline, long, unique and complex passwords protect your valuable information best.
 Another tactic is changing your passwords every few months or any time you think your accounts have been compromised.

 HOW TO OBSERVE #WorldPasswordDay

-Celebrate the day by visiting PasswordDay.org and taking the #WorldPasswordDay pledge.
-Share these password tips on social media, too:
+Take the #WorldPasswordDay pledge and share these password tips on social media, too:

 - change an old password to a long, strong one